A Balinese “baby shower” – Ceremony for the Baby 42 Days after Birth

 In Balinese culture, the baby is now considered two years old.

 The baby’s first hair is cut off and the whole head is shaved, symbolizing purity.
 A pluck of hair is sacrificed by throwing it into the water.
 The scalp is anointed with Gangajal, holy water and turmeric – a yellow ginger.
-The paste is made to protect the baby from injuries in everyday life.
+The paste means to protect the baby from injuries in everyday life.